 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-At its 13 December meeting, the National Bank of Ukraine (NBU) kept the key policy rate fixed at 18.00%, marking the third consecutive meeting where the monetary policy stance was left unchanged.
+At its 14 March meeting, the National Bank of Ukraine (NBU) held the key policy rate stable at 18.00%, leaving it at a near three-year high.

-Consumer prices rose 1.4% month-on-month in November, down slightly from October’s 1.7% increase.
+Consumer prices rose 0.5% month-on-month in February, down from January’s 1.0% increase.

 Ukraine: Zelensky leaps forward in polls, but the race is far from over in Ukraine’s presidential election

 As the 31 March presidential election draws nearer, Volodymyr Zelensky, a comedian and political novice, has surged ahead in the polls in recent weeks.

 February 25, 2019

 According to data released by the Statistical Institute, industrial production contracted 3.3% year-on-year in January, compared to a 3.5% drop in December.

 February 14, 2019